Kuttikalodano Kali: Nerkkuner

 This is the first round of the game show.
 In this round all four adults have to compete against the kids.
-Each participant will receive Rs50,000 each ie Rs200,000 total .To retain their money they will have to answer the first two questions correctly on the buzzer.
+Each participant will receive Rs50,000 each i.e. Rs200,000 total .To retain their money they will have to answer the first two questions correctly on the buzzer.
 If they fail to do so then their 50,000 will be lost.
 The maximum amount one can collect in this round is 200,000 and the minimum is 0.

 Kazhchavattam

 This is the second round of the game.
 In this round any member of the team can compete against the superkid.
 The adult will get an amount equivalent to 10000 times of the child's age.
-They will be shown a 1 minute video clip and questions will be asked on what they have seen.
+They will be shown a 1-minute video clip and questions will be asked on what they have seen.
 The contestant who answers first on the buzzer will win.
 The maximum amount one can get in this round is Rs 150,000 and the minimum amount is Rs 100,000.